|Program Title||Enhanced Access, Acknowledge, Act (EAAA) Sexual Assault Resistance|

 Four sessions, each three hours long

-Materials needed to implement the EAAA program include: a computer and projector, 2 presentation easels, 2 strike pads, and several print-outs.
+Materials needed to implement the EAAA program include: an EAAA Program Kit (provided with Campus Trainer workshop, a computer and projector, 2 presentation easels, 2 strike pads, and several print-outs.
 Visit this page for more details about the implementation logistics.

 Female undergraduate students